scalar-labs/docker/oracle-jdk-installer/README.md

-# Docker images containing installer for Oracle JDK 8 and 9 on Linux and Windows
+# Docker images containing installer for Oracle JDK 8 and 11 on Linux and Windows

-This folder contains Dockerfiles to build images that contain Oracle JDK 8 or 9 installer for Linux and Windows.
+This folder contains Dockerfiles to build images that contain Oracle JDK 8 or 11 installer for Linux and Windows.
-Their purpose is to install Oracle JDK 8 and 9 on the GitHub action runner.
+Their purpose is to help install Oracle JDK 8 and 11 on the GitHub action runner.
 The runner will create the image containing the JDK installer and copy it locally for installation after which the started image is discarded.
 For example, an Ubuntu runner will do the following steps to retrieve JDK 8 installer: